Invocoder/task-manager/README.md

 ## 📌 Overview

-This service is a simple **Task Manager API** designed to manage tasks.
+This service is a **Task Manager** designed to manage tasks.
 This is a modular, scalable service that adheres to microservices architecture principles.

 ### ✅ Features:
 - Create a new task